 The government have issued some general guidance on keeping yourself and others safe.

 As businesses begin to reopen and people return to their workplace, the government has provided specific guidelines to working safely during the COVID-19 crisis for different sectors of the economy.

 The requirement to wear face coverings in law has been be lifted from 19 July.
 However, the government expects and recommends that people wear face coverings in crowded areas such as when travelling on public transport.

 Guidance on how to wear a face covering

 Reopening your business safely

-The government has released a new online toolkit to help you to reopen your business safely during coronavirus (COVID‑19).
+The government has an online toolkit to help you to reopen your business safely during coronavirus (COVID‑19).

 Reopening guidance for pubs and restaurants

-We have put together some of the latest guidance and advice for pubs and restaurants on how to keep your premises, customers and staff safe when you reopen.
+We have put together some of the latest guidance and advice for pubs and restaurants on how to keep your premises, customers and staff safe as you reopen.

 Guides for different types of business